mmaceira/multi-model-intent-classifier/docs/config.md

 - **`SEED`** – Optional override for the random seed
 - **`SBERT_BATCH`, `OPENAI_BATCH`** – Embedding batch sizes

-For more details on legacy configs and how models read from the merged config, see `configuration.md` and `config/algorithm/models_config.yaml`.
+For more details on how models read from the merged config, see `configuration.md` and `config/algorithm/models_config.yaml`.